 Tod Inlet in Gowlland Tod Provincial Park

-One of our favourite spots in Victoria is tucked in behind Butchart Gardens where thousands of people visit every year, but have no idea that this hidden gem is close by!
+One of our favourite spots in Victoria is tucked in behind Butchart Gardens where thousands of people visit every year, but have no idea that this hidden gem is so close by!
 Part of the reason is that this beautiful tree-lined inlet is only accessible by boat or by a walking trail.
-It only takes about 20 minutes to walk down to the inlet.
-You will be walking uphill on the way back but the slope is quite gradual.
-Tod Inlet is part of Gowlland Tod Provincial Park which protects a significant part of the Gowlland Range and the inlet.
-It is one of the last remaining natural areas in Greater Victoria.
+The walk is shore, only taking about 20 minutes to walk down to the inlet.
+Tod Inlet is part of Gowlland Tod Provincial Park which protects a significant part of the Gowlland Range and Tod Inlet and is one of the last remaining natural areas in Greater Victoria.

 The History